Four main negotiating scenarios appear on the horizon at the beginning of 2018.

 Such a CFTA could be modelled on the EU-Ukraine Association Agreement (UK-Ukraine AA) rather than a EU-Canada CFTA-plus services model.

 The EU-Ukraine AA was finally ratified in 2017 by the EU27.
-It,in essence, offers most of the the benefits of the SM and Customs Union (CU), including tariff-free access for goods and passports for services and with associated customs cooperation. provides a detailed but clear and short summary of that agreement.
+It, in essence, offers most of the the benefits of the SM and Customs Union (CU), including tariff-free access for goods and passports for services and with associated customs cooperation, Trade Observatory Briefing Paper on Ukraine/EU associational agreement.

 Regulatory alignment, including to EU competition, to state aid, to anti-dumping and to public procurement regulations, is also enshrined in the agreement.
 The FOM SM full membership obligation, however, is excluded, dealt with instead by a visa liberalisation and work permit system.